how to build muscle

 Here’s the big problem: They aren’t making choices based on how each exercise complements another.
 Instead, they are choosing things based on convenience, simplicity, or ease of difficulty.
 Or they walk onto the gym floor and do whatever machine is close to another with no real plan.
 Sure, that’s instinctive, but not in a good way.

-You need to have a rock-solid resistance training plan that features resistance exercises that make sense for muscle growth.
+You need to have a rock-solid resistance training plan that features resistance exercises that make sense for optimal muscle growth.

 And if your goal is hypertrophy, you also have to understand that there is an element of muscle strength that needs to lay at the base of that.
 That’s right, strength training and muscle building go hand-in-hand – you’ll have to build strength while you build lean muscle.